Eight Lessons in Leadership

 Leadership Lesson Number 8:

-“The truth is that most people don't care about how much you know – until they know how much you care”.
-Granville Toogood, The New Articulate Executive.
+“The truth is that most people don't care about how much you know – until they know how much you care," said Granville Toogood, The New Articulate Executive.

-This brings us back to my first boss, Tom, and his comment about “kicking butt”.
+This brings me back to my first boss, Tom, and his discouraging behavior.
 We each demonstrate leadership – or a lack thereof – in both the big and small things we do.
 So watch out, someone just might be listening!